Statement of Purpose Example The Application Process

 A: What will you bring to the JET Program?

-(I’ll be pretty harsh and real in the next paragraphs…)
+(I’ll be harsh and real in the next paragraphs…)

 What will you bring as a JET to promote cultural awareness?